python/devguide/getting-started/pull-request-lifecycle.rst

 reviewing your pull request because of lack of information.

-If this issue is so simple that there's no need for an issue to track any discussion of what the pull request is trying to solve (e.g. fixing a spelling mistake), then the pull request needs to have the "skip issue" label added to it by someone with commit access.
+If this issue is so simple that there's no need for an issue to track any discussion of what the pull request is trying to solve (for example, fixing a spelling mistake), then the pull request needs to have the "skip issue" label added to it by someone with commit access.